-Vodafone warns on possible store closures, helpdesk wait times
+Coronavirus: Spark closes three stores, Vodafone NZ hit by India lockdown

 Vodafone NZ repatriated support to New Zealand after an Egyptian call centre it was using at the time was closed by the Arab Spring uprising - only to offshore part of its helpdesk operation again last year.

 Earlier this week, Spark warned about possible delays due to call centres in Manila being closed by Covid-19 lockdowns.
+Today, a spokeswoman said the telco was managing help-call volumes by redeploying a number of NZ staff to helpdesk duty.

 2degrees and Vocus (owner of Orcon and Slingshot) both have all-NZ call centre operations.
 Shortly before outbreak, Vocus had introduced a new flex arrangement that allowed call centre staff to work from home.